Hotel Transylvania 2

 Review

-The plot wasn't quite as humanising and could have been more skeletal with several characters that have been added and could have had a few more scenes.
-For example, Mel Brooks' cantankerous old vampire Vlad is the important factor and he would have not instead shown up in the last third of the film.
-The comedy is getting clever, cheesy or cartoonish in more sight of contrast to the first movie and the animation is at its very finest of simplicity.
+The plot could have been more skeletal, with several characters added and a few more scenes written for them.
+It wasn't as humanising as it could have been.
+For example, Mel Brooks' cantankerous old vampire Vlad would never appeared in the last third of the film.
+The comedy is becoming cleverer, cheesier, or more cartoonish, in stark contrast to the first movie.
+The animation is at its finest simplicity.

 No comments: